Henry Akins: Inside The Closed Guard BJJ DVD Review

 Technical Quality: 10/10

-Nothing surprising here, just another DVD up to the standards of today in terms of video and audio quality.
+Nothing is surprising here, it is just another DVD up to today’s standards in terms of video and audio quality.

 Quality of Content: 10/10

-I rarely give out 10s, usually because there is at least something missing from most instructional.
-This is one of the rare ones that I can’t find a flaw in. ti is made for everyone, it is sufficiently long, addresses a very important subject and offers answers to all the right questions.
+I rarely give out 10s, usually because there is at least something missing from most instructions.
+This is one of the rare ones that I can’t find a flaw in. it is made for everyone, it is sufficiently long, addresses a very important subject, and offers answers to all the right questions.

 Overall: 10/10